aftergracepoint1/aftergracepoint.github.io/finding-healing-after-leaving.md

 Consider therapy.
 You don't have to tell anyone.
 With a professional therapist, you get a neutral opinion as well as guaranteed confidentiality, both of which can be hard to come by otherwise.
 Often, a therapist just helps put into words what you already know & feel, which can be really valuable if you feel like you're stuck.
 Even just a single session could make a difference.
 - [todo: add links/resources?]

-And if you're up for it, we'd invite you to anonymously connect with us: [Get Connected](get-connected.md)
+> 👉 If you're up for it, we'd invite you to connect with us!
+[Get Connected](get-connected.md)